Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

-The kind of paint that will stick on your car depends on the surface type of your car.
-For example, suppose your vehicle type is fiberglass or plastic, acrylic latex, or poly-based acrylic paint.
+If paint will stick on your car depends on the surface type of your car.
+For example, if your vehicle type is fiberglass or plastic, acrylic latex or poly-based acrylic paint is your best bet.
 If your car has a metallic surface, then enamel paint is ideal for the job.

-If you’re asking how to paint a mural on your car, don’t worry, the process is easy to follow.
-Firstly, you need to get the right tools for the painting task.
-Then follow the steps below to paint your vehicle so that it doesn’t tarnish the beauty of your car.
+To begin, you need to get the right tools for the painting task.
+Then follow the steps below to prep your vehicle so that it doesn’t tarnish the beauty of your car.

 Prepare your canvas